Bernard Foley

-Bernard Foley (born 8 September 1989), nicknamed "The Iceman" and "Nard" is a professional Australian rugby union player.
-He plays for the Kubota Spears in the Japanese Rugby League One.
-He can cover both fullback and fly-half as well as inside centre.
+Bernard Foley (born 8 September 1989), nicknamed the "Iceman" and "Nard", is a professional Australian rugby union player for the in the Super Rugby.
+He most recently played for the Kubota Spears in the Japanese Rugby League One competition.
+He is known to play fullback, fly-half, and inside centre.
 Foley has earned the nickname "the iceman" after successful game winning penalty goals in the 2014 Super Rugby final, and the 2015 Rugby World Cup Quarter-final against Scotland.

-Foley has had a vast amount of experience in rugby and played at a variety of differing teams and competitions both domestically and internationally.
+Foley has had a vast amount of experience in rugby union and played at a variety of differing teams and competitions both domestically and internationally.
 In his early years Foley played rugby sevens for Australia and competed at the 2010 Commonwealth Games where he received a silver medal in the final of the rugby sevens tournament for his services for the team that took place in Delhi, India.
 Foley has played for the amateur club team Sydney University since 2012, who compete annually in the state-based competition the Shute Shield.
 During the 2015–16 Japanese Top League season, after his successful season with the Waratahs just a season beforehand, Foley played for Tokyo-based club Ricoh Black Rams.
 And recently is playing club rugby in the National Rugby Championship for the New South Wales Country Eagles.
 He has played for the Australian Super Rugby franchise the New South Wales Waratahs since 2011 and Australia since 2013.

-Rugby career
+Career

 Rugby sevens

 Foley began his career in sevens in 2009.
 He was a silver medallist with the Australian sevens team at the 2010 Commonwealth Games, and went on to captain the team on the 2010–11 IRB Sevens World Series circuit.
 He was awarded the Sydney University Male Blue of the Year in 2011.
 He was also named the 2011 Australian Sevens Player of the Year.